Austral language

-Austral (Reo Tuha'a pae) is an endangered Polynesian language or a dialect continuum that is spoken by approximately 8,000 people (1987).
-It is spoken only on the Austral Islands and the Society Islands of French Polynesia.
+Austral (Reo Tuha‘a pae) is an endangered Polynesian language or a dialect continuum that was spoken by approximately 8,000 people in 1987 on the Austral Islands and the Society Islands of French Polynesia.
 The language is also referred to as Tubuai-Rurutu, Tubuai, Rurutu-Tupuaʻi, or Tupuaʻi.
-In structure, it is similarly compared to Tahitian.
+It is closely related to other Tahitic languages, most notably Tahitian and Māori.

 History

 Those who originally spoke Austral were the Tubuaians, the people of Tubuai.
 The island has been inhabited since at least 1215CE.

 The first European to visit Tubuai was James Cook in 1777, though he did not land.
 The next Europeans to arrive were the mutineers of HMS Bounty in 1789.
 After establishing a fort, the mutineers degenerated into raiding local villages to kidnap women, and left after two months.
 Mutineer James Morrison recorded the population of Tubuai as "3000 souls".
 When Christian missionaries arrived thirty years later, the population had been reduced to just 300 people.
 One Protestant minister when visiting a congregation on Tubuai on January 3, 1824, wrote that several islanders were still suffering from a devastating illness.
 He described the symptoms and noted that several hundred had died within the previous four years.
 As a result, some traditional practices, beliefs, and languages have been lost or have struggled to survive.
 The languages of the Austral area still lack official recognition, as of 2015.